-George Takei is a Japanese-American actor, author and activist for the LGBTQ community.
+George Takei is a Japanese-American actor, author and activist for the LGBTQ community, best know for his role as the USS Enterprise helmsman, Hikaru Kato Sulu in the popular Star Trek movies series.
 But prior to stardom, Takei experienced great adversity.
 He and his family were placed in the Japanese internment camps during World War II; this is where he spent most of his childhood.
 Following his experience in the camps, Takei wrote and starred in an award-winning broadway show, Allegiance.
 Takei is also well known for his acting role in the Star Trek series, and has been in many films and appeared as a guest star in many shows.
 His identity as a gay Japanese American has spurred Takei to become an activist for these communities.
 Takei is a member of the Human Rights Campaign, Chairman Emeritus of the Japanese American National Museum's Board of Trustees, serves as chair of the council of governors of East West Players, the nation's foremost Asian Pacific American theater.

 3. Chella Man

 Chella Man is a Jewish Chinese deaf, transgender, genderqueer activist, artist, writer, model, and actor.
 Man documented his transition via his YouTube channel and has been very transparent in discussing his experiences -- like gender dysphoria, using testosterone, and getting top surgery.
 During a Ted Talk, Man discussed his journey to becoming his true self.
 As a deaf queer transgender person of color, Man has created a new space for individuals like himself.